-- 63. Louis Kassiou is the nominee of Kassiou Constructions Pty Ltd and he abandoned that role. - 64.
-It was left to Ilias Kassiou to respond to the audit and investigation and later, the Inquiry Board. - 65.
-Ilias Kassiou explained to the Inquiry Board that Louis Kassiou had moved interstate to work and he was only able to communicate with him through a third party. - 66.
-The Inquiry Board acknowledges that Ilias Kassiou did his best to complete the builds where possible. - 67.
-The owners of the "early invoices" matters were left in the lurch for a long time waiting for the building works to progress to the Certificate of Occupancy being issued. - 68.
-These offences were committed in two of the penalty unit periods of 2021/2022 and 2022/2023.
+- 68. Louis Kassiou is the nominee of Kassiou Pty Ltd and he abandoned that role. - 69.
+It was left to Ilias Kassiou to respond to the audit and investigation and later, the Inquiry Board. - 70.
+Ilias Kassiou explained to the Inquiry Board that Louis Kassiou had moved interstate to work and he was only able to communicate with him through a third party. - 71.
+The Inquiry Board acknowledges that Ilias Kassiou did his best to complete the builds where possible. - 72.
+The owners of the "early invoices" matters were left in the lurch for a long time waiting for the building works to progress to the Certificate of Occupancy being issued. - 73.
+These offences were committed in two of the penalty unit periods of 2021-2022 and 2022-2023.
 Most of the "early invoices" were issued in the 2021/2022 period.
 (The penalty unit for the period 2021/2022 is \$157.00.
-The penalty unit for the period 2022/2023 is \$163.00) - 69.
-The Owner of 5 Albert St was not significantly inconvenienced by the changes to the footings. - 70.
-However, Kassiou's adopted practice of not applying for an amended building permit until the near completion of works flies in the face of what is expected of an experienced and competent building practitioner in the Northern Territory. - 71.
-Owners must feel assured that under the Act and Regulations, (which require building practitioners engaged to competently carry out building works) the building works will meet all structural and safety requirements and that they will be charged a fair and reasonable price for the build. - 72.
-It would appear from the evidence that, a long time ago in the history of Kassiou, unlawful short cuts to building practices became the norm. - 73.
-There is no allowance in the Act or Regulations for payment prior to works being completed for a stage, like the frame stage of a building. - 74.
-Likewise, there is no allowance in the Act or Regulations for saving up amendments to one amended building permit at the end of the build after the changes have been made. - 75.
-These building practices are unlawful under the Act and Regulations. - 76.
+The penalty unit for the period 2022/2023 is \$163.00) - 74.
+The Owner of Albert St was not significantly inconvenienced by the changes to the footings. - 75.
+The Owner of Lasiandra Ave was significantly inconvenienced both personally and financially by the non-conformity of the block work and the cessation of all building works. - 76.
+Kassiou's adopted practice of not applying for an amended building permit until the near completion of works flies in the face of what is expected of an experienced and competent building practitioner in the Northern Territory is a serious matter. - 77.
+Owners must feel assured that under the Act and Regulations, (which require building practitioners engaged to competently carry out building works) the building works will meet all structural and safety requirements and that they will be charged a fair and reasonable price for the build. - 78.
+It would appear from the evidence that, a long time ago in the history of Kassiou, unlawful short cuts to building practices became the norm. - 79.
+There is no allowance in the Act or Regulations for payment prior to works being completed for a stage, like the frame stage of a building. - 80.
+Likewise, there is no allowance in the Act or Regulations for saving up amendments to one amended building permit at the end of the build after the changes have been made. - 81.
+These building practices are unlawful under the Act and Regulations. - 82.
 Relevantly, regulation 41HA (2) provides for the stages of standard progress payments.
-The "Frame Stage" is when the building's frame is completed.
+The "Frame Stage" is when the building's frame is completed. - 83.
+Regulation 15A (1) provides that the inspection stage for the Frame Stage is conducted before concealing the framework for floors, walls, roof or other building elements.
+This inspection focuses on the structural integrity of the framework before it is hidden from view. - 84.
+Notably, this frame stage information is repeated on each of the Tick of Approval Building Permits issued for the four "early invoice" properties (and also for Albert St). - 85.
+Regulation 41HA(2)(a) obliges a Building Practitioner not to request or receive progress payment before completion of the stage of work to which the payment relates.
+Kassiou's conduct contravened regulation 41HA(2)(a) in all four "early invoice" properties and this was the company practice for at least 15 years.